zackmwheeler/SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 ,	runner_id
 ,	CASE
 		WHEN pickup_time = 'null' THEN NULL
         	ELSE pickup_time
         	END as pickup_time
 ,	CASE
 		WHEN distance = 'null' THEN NULL
-        ELSE distance
+        	WHEN distance LIKE '&km' THEN TRIM('km' from distance) ELSE distance
         	END as distance
 ,	CASE
 		WHEN duration = 'null' THEN NULL
-        ELSE duration
-        END as duration
-,	CASE
-		WHEN duration = 'null' THEN NULL
-        ELSE duration
+        	WHEN duration LIKE '&mins' THEN TRIM('mins' from distance) WHEN duration LIKE '&minute' THEN TRIM('minute' from distance) WHEN duration LIKE '&minutes' THEN TRIM('minutes' from distance) ELSE duration
         	END as duration
 ,	CASE
 		WHEN cancellation = '' THEN NULL
         	WHEN cancellation = 'null' THEN NULL
         	ELSE cancellation
         	END as cancellation
 FROM pizza_runner.runner_orders;
 ```